ibmresilient/resilient-community-apps/resilientsystems.com/python/add_group/README.md

 ## Resilient server setup

 You must configure the following customizations to the Resilient server.
-Open the Administrator Settings --> Actions, then:
+Open the Customization Settings menu, then:

 ## Message Destination

+Open the Message Destinations tab.
 Create a Queue message destination with programmatic name `addgroup`.
 Select Yes for "expect acknowledgement", and add the integration user to its users list.

-## Automatic Action
+## Automatic Rule

-Create an automatic action named 'Add Group', associated with object type "Incident".
+Open the Rules tab.
+Create an automatic rule named 'Add Group', associated with object type "Incident".
 Choose `addgroup` as the message destination.
 Add condition "Severity is changed".